-• Permanent income is the part of income that people expect to persist into the future (like wage earnings).
-Transitory income is the part of income that people do not expect to persist where α is a constant that measures the fraction of permanent income consumed.
-This equation, states that consumption is proportional to permanent income (Y_P) , not to current income (Y) • Divide both sides of the above equation by Y
+- Permanent income is the part of income that people expect to persist into the future (like wage earnings).
+Transitory income is the part of income that people do not expect to persist - Ex: A good education provides a permanently higher income, whereas booming economy provides only transitorily higher income where α is a constant that measures the fraction of permanent income consumed.
+This equation, states that consumption is proportional to permanent income (Y_P) , not to current income (Y)

 - Ex: If a person received a permanent raise of \$10,000 per year, his consumption would rise by about as much.
-Yet if a person won \$10,000 in a lottery, he would only consume fraction of it in that year - Hence, consumption does not respond much to transitory income, but on permanent income - Friedman concluded that we should view the consumption function approximately as
+Yet if a person won \$10,000 in a lottery, he would not consume it all in one year.
+Thus, consumers spend their permanent income, but they save rather than spend most of their transitory income - Friedman concluded that we should view the consumption function approximately as